 The requirements for the minor in journalism include the satisfactory completion of 25 credits in journalism.
 Students must complete 22 credits from the following courses: JOU 104, 200, 202, 210 or 212, 302, 303, 308, 310 or 312 or 326.
 No more than four total credits of JOU 210/212 and/or JOU 310/312 will be counted toward the journalism minor.
 Journalism students are encouraged to develop proficiency in word processing, desktop publishing and photography early in their academic careers.

 French

-The requirements for the minor in French include the satisfactory completion of the following courses for a total of 24 credits: FRE 102,112, 202, 212, 300 (two semesters).
+The requirements for the minor in French include the satisfactory completion of: